mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/03_fluid_solid_interaction/README.md

 ### Starting a 4C simulation

 4C can run in parallel distributed to multiple cores.
-We denote the number of cores by `<numCores>` thourghout this tutorial.
+We denote the number of cores by `<numCores>` throughout this tutorial.

 To write output, the user has to provide an output prefix that is used for all output files.
 We assume output to be prefixed by `<path/to/output>`.